 You, too, may find it hard to apply, oversee, and repay your loans entirely online.
-While many online loans lenders will have customer service representatives available by phone to help, these conversations may not compare face-to-face chats where you can see their body language.
+While many online loans lenders will have customer service representatives available by phone to help, these conversations may not compare to face-to-face chats.

 In some ways, surfing the web for an online line of credit or loan is easier.
 You can lay out on the couch — your laptop propped on your knees and a snack in reach with your favorite album playing over the speakers.